ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 ### Using an External Styles Definition File

 The style definition registration call can be included in an external JavaScript file.
-This method is a recommended one, because it allows you to load the definitions only on opening the drop-down list, thus decreasing the editor page loading time.
-This approach means, however, that the users opening the combo may feel a minor loading delay.

-By default, CKEditor load the style definition from `/styles.js` file.
+By default, CKEditor load the style definition from `styles.js` file included in its installation folder.

 Your style definition file can be saved in any place of your website (or somewhere in the Internet).
 You must, however, know the URL required to